taru-s/ot-harjoitustyo/fabric-stash/dokumentaatio/arkkitehtuuri.md

       S -->> GUI: all_ids
       GUI ->> GUI: _show_fabric_edit_view(all_ids[-1])
 ```
+When the user presses the add fabric button, a new 'dummy fabric' is created to the database.
+The GUI then shows this fabrics information in the edit view.
 After this, the program proceeds similarly as depicted in the sequence diagram for editing information of a saved fabric.